vellum-dotnet/vellum-cli/README.md

 `vellum-cli environment set --key <KEY> --value <VALUE>` - Store key value pairs in configuration.

-`vellum-cli plugins install <PACKAGE ID>` - Install a vellum-cli plugin.
+`vellum-cli plugins install --package-id <PACKAGE ID>` - Install a vellum-cli plugin.

-`vellum-cli plugins uninstall <PACKAGE ID>` - Uninstall a vellum-cli plugin.
+`vellum-cli plugins uninstall --package-id <PACKAGE ID>` - Uninstall a vellum-cli plugin.

 NOT IMPLEMENTED YET `vellum-cli plugins list available` - Lists available vellum-cli plugins from the default package repository (nuget.org).

 NOT IMPLEMENTED YET `vellum-cli plugins list installed` - Lists installed vellum-cli plugins.

-`vellum-cli new <TEMPLATE NAME> [--path <PATH>]` - Will create a new file based on the template name selected.
+`vellum-cli new --template-name <TEMPLATE NAME> [--path <PATH>]` - Will create a new file based on the template name selected.
 The location is derived by convention based on the template content-type, but can be overriden by the `--path` option.

 ## Plugins